Schr\"odinger equations with smooth measure potential and general measure data: Duality solutions to Schr odinger equations

-In \cite{MO} the Schr\"odinger equation (\ref{eq1.1}) with $A$ defined by (\ref{eq1.7}) is considered.
+In \cite{MO} the Schr\"odinger equation (\ref{eq1.1}) with $A$ defined by (\ref{eq1.7}), and $\mu$ having compact support is considered.
 Let $a$ be a symmetric matrix-valued bounded Borel measurable function on a bounded domain $D$ such that $\lambda I\le a$ for some $\lambda>0$.
-In \cite{MO} the following definition of a solution is adopted: $u\in L^1(D;m)$ is a duality solution to (\ref{eq1.1}) if
+In \cite[Definition 5.4]{MO} the following definition of a solution is adopted: $u\in L^1(D;m)$ is a duality solution to (\ref{eq1.1}) in the sense of \cite{MO} if

 where $\zeta_\eta$ is the unique minimizer of the energy functional